 This is to reduced the number of style collisions across projects.
 Elements can inherit styles from .copy--body or otherwise applied directly.
 User Stories and User Story Examples by Mike Cohn.
 User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.

 Time Posted on 16, Nov 2011 When defining a story, one can fill out an ‘effort’ and a ‘duration’.
 What is the difference between them?
-Effort = size = Story points.
+Effort = size = Story points Let starts with the story point.
+When you want to develop some feature, you have to know the „size“ at first.
+When we are talking about story points, we are talking about the size.
 How Companies Track People Without Becoming Big Brother.
 Andre Lavoie is the CEO of ClearCompany, the first talent alignment platform that bridges the gap between talent management and business strategy by contextualizing employees’ work around a company’s vision and goals.

 Privacy is a huge buzzword in today’s digitally-connected world.
 Companies are trying to strike a balance between transparent organizational structures that encourage collaboration and innovation, and respecting the privacy and boundaries of workers.
 These companies are walking a tightrope, and they’re often falling down.
 What happens is usually far from organizational transparency and closer to micromanagement.